GitMirroring/gnuboot/site/faq.md

 laptops (e.g. ThinkPad X200, T400), you can write-protect (see
 [ICH9 gen utility](docs/install/ich9utils.md#ich9gen)).

-It's possible to write-protect on all libreboot systems, but the instructions need to be written.
+It's possible to write-protect on all GNU Boot systems, but the instructions need to be written.
 The documentation is in the main git repository, so you are welcome to submit patches adding these instructions.